firstname.lastname@example.org | 817-229-7778

-Harambee literally means "all pull together" in Swahili, thus the festival pulls the citizens of North Texas together for a fun filled day of food, fun, music, and health and cultural awareness in celebration of our shared history.
-Traditional held every 1st Saturday in October, the festival is "free to the public" and is preluded by it's Annual Seafood, Chicken and Blues Festival on the preceeding Friday night.
+Harambee literally means "all pull together" in Swahili, thus the Annual Tarrant County Harambee Festival pulls the citizens of North Texas together for a fun filled day of food, fun, music, and health and cultural awareness in celebration of our shared history.
+Traditionally held every 1st Saturday in October, the festival is "free to the public" and is preluded by it's Annual Seafood, Chicken and Blues Festival on the preceeding Friday night.
 The festival attracts 5,000+ attendees during the two day event.

 The Annual Tarrant County Harambee Festival is presented by Tarrant County Black Historical and Genealogical Society (TCBH&GS).
 TCBH&GS is a non-profit organization whose mission is to locate, collect, analyze, organize and preserve African-American historical contributions that's used to educate, empower and interpret, the African-American experience through art, history and culture in the areas of education, science, business, politics, sports, art, music, and performing arts in Tarrant County.
 TCBH&GS is headquartered in the Lenora Rolla Heritage Center Museum located at 1020 East Humbolt Street, Fort Worth, Texas 76104.

 10:00 a.m.-3:00 p.m.